scummvm/scummvm/doc/docportal/settings/game.rst

 .. _lang:

 **Language**
-	For multi-language games, this changes the language of the game.
-For games that have a single language hardcoded, this changes the font of the subtitles.
-For example, selecting German will add an umlaut to German subtitles, and selecting Spanish will add the tilde to Spanish subtitles.
+	For games that were released with support for multiple languages, this options changes the language of the game.
+For games that have a single language hardcoded, this option does not change the language of the game, it only affects the subtitles.
+Select the correct language to ensure that subtitles display correctly, especially for non-English games.

 	*language*